jonaschoi/se-projects/docker-demos/feature-set-7.4/README.md

 ### mysql
 This directory contains the SQL dump file for the database and the my.cnf used. *If only running the demo bundle, there is no need to modify this directory.*

+## Changing 7.4 Update releases
+Liferay DXP 7.4 went to a rolling release cycle with frequent bundle updates.
+Newer updates can be used by changing the version in docker-compose.yml.

+### Important note
+When changing release version, clear volumes before starting the new version.

 ## Actions to perform before demoing
 - Deploy and verify any plugins planned on being shown
 - Themes (optional)